archivesunleashed/aut-docs/docs/usage.md

 More information on using the Toolkit with `spark-submit` can be found in [The Toolkit with spark-submit](aut-spark-submit-app.md) section of the documentation.

-## Archives Unleashed Toolkit with Spark Shell
+## The Toolkit with Spark Shell

-There are two options for loading the Archives Unleashed Toolkit.
+There are two options for loading the Toolkit.
 The advantages and disadvantages of using either option are going to depend on your setup (single machine vs. cluster):